aoifesmith/evanandanna/README.md

 Apart from the header and footer the main homepage contains the hero image with interactive button, Our story section & schedule of events.

-  * **Hero image** and interactive rsvp button link to rsvp form (image is animated) Content is made up of hero image with an animated zoom effect to draw attention to the **RSVP** button.
-This button includes the RSVP by date.
+  * **Hero image** and interactive rsvp button link to rsvp form page.
+Content is made up of hero image with an animated zoom effect to draw attention to the **RSVP** button.
+This button includes the RSVP due by date.

 ![Hero Image & RSVP Button](docs/readme/design/features/ring-hero-rsvp.jpg)

-  * **Headings** Headings on the homepage are clickable links that direct the user to the appropriate page.
+  * **Headings** on the homepage are clickable links that direct the user to the appropriate page.
 There are subtle design colour and size of font changes when the user hovers over these heading links.

 ![Heading](docs/readme/design/features/heading1.png)
 ![Heading- Active](docs/readme/design/features/heading2.png)